chipkent/test-numerical-comparisons/README.md

 # test-numerical-comparisons

-A look at numerical comparisons in different languages so that they can be compared against IEEE754.
+A look at numerical comparisons in different languages to determine how a quant analytics platform should behave.
-In specific, this repo is looking at equality, ordering, and hashing of unusual floating point numbers in different languages used for numerical computing.
+In specific, this repo is looking at equality, ordering, and hashing of unusual floating point numbers in different programming languages used for numerical computing.

 ## IEEE754